arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ML-anomaly-detection-app-note/content.md

 The Bluetooth® Low Energy (BLE) services and characteristics are specifically configured to support the features of this application.
 The primary service is designed to handle the transmission of accelerometer data for monitoring motor anomalies, making it ideal for real-time vibration analysis.
 A characteristic is defined to send the accelerometer's X, Y, and Z-axis data, which correspond to the motor's vibration levels.
 These three data points are combined and transmitted together in a single buffer.
 Both the service and characteristic are assigned unique and standardized BLE UUIDs to ensure seamless interaction between the Nicla Sense ME and the Opta™.

-The code bellow represents the first part of the Nicla Sense ME code, and it is responsible for sets up the Nicla Sense ME for Bluetooth® Low Energy (BLE) communication to transmit accelerometer data (X, Y, and Z axes) as a single 6-byte buffer (`bufferSize`).
+The code below represents the first part of the Nicla Sense ME code, and it is responsible for sets up the Nicla Sense ME for Bluetooth® Low Energy (BLE) communication to transmit accelerometer data (X, Y, and Z axes) as a single 6-byte buffer (`bufferSize`).
 It uses the `ArduinoBLE` and `Arduino_BHY2` libraries to initialize BLE functionality and access the accelerometer sensor.
 A BLE service (`niclaService`) and characteristic (`sensorCharacteristic`) are defined with unique UUIDs, allowing the central device (Opta™) to recognize and read vibration data efficiently.
 Data is sent every 100 milliseconds.

 The code can be downloaded [here](assets/Nicla_Opta_ML_Vibration_Anomaly_Detection.zip).